chintran27/Reed/README.md

   - Back to /server/, type "make" to get the executable SERVER program

  * To make a keymanager, on the key server machine:
-  - Go to /keyServer/, type "make" to get the executable KEYSERVER program
+  - Go to /keymanager/, type "make" to get the executable KEYMANAGER program

 # EXAMPLE